 Everyone knows it can be hard to have a newborn baby.
 Even though it’s the most amazing and loving time of your life- we have to admit that it is really freaking hard.

 I worried about everything possible, obsessively researching the safest mattress, the best practices for sleep training, feeding, cloth diapers, vaccines and on and on.
 What if he swallows a toy and chokes, what if he falls, why won’t he sleep; my mind was on a

 Am I doing this right?

 The CDC suggests that 1 in 5 moms are affected by Postpartum Mood and Anxiety Disorders, but I believe that it is much higher.
 Sure it’s normal to feel exhausted, and yes there are common motherhood growing pains.
-But when the constant anxiety makes it hard to go to the grocery store, or feel safe in your home with your baby then there is a serious mental health problem here for new moms, and dads.
+But when the constant anxiety makes it hard to go to the grocery store, or feel safe in your home with your baby then

 I should have talked to my doctor about how I was feeling sooner.
 But my worries and fears seemed so real and normal, that I didn’t feel like a doctor could help me.
 I never felt like I was overreacting, or irrational… I felt like I was being a good protective mom.

 But how much anxiety is too much?
 I had 5 postpartum anxiety for 5

 The day we were due for dismissal my son was getting checked for his release and the doctor noticed something was wrong.
 Within minutes doctors started coming in and nurses were asking us all of these questions.
 And then within an hour they had my son downstairs for an ultra sound.